 Questions that the ulema cannot answer?

-The Syaikh al Syuyukh has given several questions that he claims can never be answered by ulemas.
-I am far from being an ulema, but his questions are easy enough:
+Aidid has given several questions that he claims can never be answered by ulemas.
+I am far from being an ulema, but honestly speaking, his questions are easy enough for me to answer:

 1)How do you pardon the idol-worshippers when they continue to remain as idol-worshippers even though they have performed the ritual prayer?
 (9:4-6)

-Answer: The question itself shows that Safar is confused.
+Answer: The question itself shows that Safar is confused and this is the trend that he shows throughout, unfortunately.
 Verse 9:5 and 9:6 talks about different circumstances.
 Verse 5 talks about pagans who have repent (meaning embraced Islam) and the next verse talks about how we should treat those yet to repent.

 2) How are idol-worshippers to perform the ritual prayer?